top of page

 Challenges of cost leadership for small businesses include:

-• limited bargaining power with suppliers
+• Limited bargaining power with suppliers

-• smaller production capacity
+• Smaller production capacity

-• fewer operational efficiencies
+• Fewer operational efficiencies

-• difficulty sustaining low margins
+• Difficulty sustaining low margins

-• vulnerability to price wars
+• Vulnerability to price wars

-Many businesses attempt a price differentiation strategy without realising that lower prices alone rarely create a sustainable competitive advantage.
+Because of these constraints, small businesses often struggle to maintain a long-term advantage purely through lower pricing.
+Many businesses attempt a price differentiation strategy without realizing that lower prices alone rarely create a sustainable competitive advantage.

-Read more on price differentiation:
+Read more on price differentiation: Price Differentiation Strategy

 Why Differentiation Creates Stronger Structural Competitive Advantage